johnaot/Emotion_Semantic_Change/README.md

 ## Execution

-### Illustrating the prototype hypothesis
+### Illustrating the hypothesis

-To generate the illustration for our main hypothesis, run `jupyter notebook figure_1`
+To generate the illustration for our main hypothesis, run `jupyter notebook hypothesis`

-### Reconstruction of prototypicality

-To run reconstruction of human prototypicality and create figure 2, run `jupyter notebook figure_2`

-### Analyses of emotion semantic change
+### Analyses of emotion semantic change and bird names

-To run regression analyses on semantic change of emotion words and create figure 3, run `jupyter notebook figure_3`
+To run regression analyses on semantic change of emotion words and create figure 3, run `jupyter notebook analyses`

-### Analyses of semantic change in bird names

-To run regression analyses on semantic change of bird names and create figure 4, run `jupyter notebook figure_4`

-### Historical analyses of prototypicality judgement
+### Historical analysis of prototypicality judgement

-To perform analyses described in SI section 1, run `jupyter notebook SI_section_1`
+To perform the analysis described in Supplementary Information (SI) section 1, run `jupyter notebook SI_section_1`

 ### Evaluation of the nearest-neighbour measure